 I’ve dated some guys where, by standard definitions, we took it slowly.
-We went on quite a few dates before getting physical, or before having certain conversations, or hitting certain milestones.
+We went on several dates before getting physical, having certain conversations, or hitting certain milestones.

 I use the word “milestones” because I think that’s what dating has become nowadays.
-You have to be physical by the third date, you need to meet friends by such and such time, or have the “talk” by date number whatever.
-If for some reason you don’t meet the milestones, then you’ve friend-zoned the guy or it just won’t work out.
+You have to be physical by the third date, meet friends by a certain time, or have the “talk” by date number whatever.
+If, for some reason, you don’t meet the milestones, then you’ve friend-zoned the guy, or it just won’t work out.

 What are these dating rules based on?
 Where is the relationship guide that details what we’re supposed to do and when?
 Why is my timeline with one guy determined by what EVERYONE ELSE does with OTHER guys?

-My progression in dating or in a relationship should not be determined by some social average that online dating has produced.
-My progress should be dictated by how it’s going with that particular person, the milestones we set for ourselves, and the discussions we have between the two of us alone for what we want or are looking for.
+Your progression in dating should not be determined by some social average that online dating has produced.
+Any progress should be dictated by how it’s going with that person, the milestones you set for yourselves, and the discussions between the two of you about what you both want or are looking for.

 You Are The Sum Total of Your Experiences

-There have been some dates where I’ve been completely open, and others where I’ve approached it much more guarded.
-It’s nothing against the person I’m with.
-It’s a result of the experience I’ve just had, or the realizations I may have made about what I want or what I want the date to show me.
+There have been some dates where I’ve been completely open and others where I’ve been much more guarded.
+It’s nothing against the person; it’s due to the experience I’ve just had or the realizations I may have made about what I want.

-We need to stop telling everyone in our lives what we’re doing on the dating scene.
-Checking with friends and asking for dating advice is totally normal, and I encourage it.
+First, stop telling everyone what you’re doing on the dating scene.
+Checking with friends and asking for dating advice is normal, and I encourage it.
 However, that’s all it is: ADVICE.
-Take what someone says seriously, but at the end of the day, you should trust your gut and do what you think is right for you.
+Take what someone says seriously, but at the end of the day, trust your gut and do what you think is right for you.

 Throw Socially Defined Dating Rules Out The Window

-When it comes to people you have real feelings for, or true interest in, dating rules don’t apply anyway.
-Hollywood may have ruined our expectations of what a romantic relationship should look like, however, it has also shown us that what you ultimately say or do doesn’t matter…when someone actually likes you.
+Regarding people you have developed real feelings for, dating rules don’t apply anyway.
+Hollywood may have ruined our expectations of a romantic relationship; however, it has also shown us that what you ultimately say or do doesn’t matter…when someone actually likes you.

 What am I referring to?
-Check out the movies “He’s Just Not That Into You”, and “The Ugly Truth”.
-In both, there are men mansplaining to women how to act to get a guy, or how to interpret guy behavior.
-Obviously, the female leads believe these male characters because they think they’re getting insider information.
-At the end of the day though, the male leads fall for the females DESPITE the fact that those females didn’t follow the dating rules around them.
+Check out the movies “He’s Just Not That Into You” and “The Ugly Truth.”
+In both, men are mansplaining to women what to do to get a guy or how to interpret guy behavior.
+The female leads believe these male characters because they think they’re getting insider information.
+At the end of the day, though, the male leads fall for the females DESPITE the fact that those females didn’t follow the dating rules around them.

-At the end of the day, it didn’t matter what those women did, or what they said, or how crazy they were or OCD they acted.
-True feelings happened anyway; and when true feelings hit you, dating rules go out the window.
+At the end of the day, it didn’t matter what those women did or said.
+True feelings happened anyway, and dating rules go out the window when true feelings hit you.

-Goes without saying, you have to do you and be you.
-Otherwise, you won’t get to truly know the person you’re with, nor will they get to know who you really are.
+You have to do you and be you.
+Otherwise, you won’t really know the person you’re with, nor will they get to know who you are.
 Real feelings come from genuine behavior and honest conversation.